Sudan war enters 100th day as mediation attempts fail

-The fighting broke out on April 15 as the army and paramilitary Rapid Support Forces (RSF) vied for power, since when more than 3 million people have been uprooted, including more than 700,000 who have fled to neighbouring countries.
+The fighting broke out on April 15 as the army and paramilitary Rapid Support Forces (RSF) vied for power.
+Since then, more than 3 million people have been uprooted, including more than 700,000 who have fled to neighbouring countries.

 Some 1,136 people have been killed, according to the health ministry, though officials believe the number is higher.